forklift-run/rpi-os-demo/README.md

 using GitHub's "Fork" button from this repository.

-Afterwards, you should update this `README.md` file's Usage and Licensing information accordingly, and you should update the LICENSE files in this repo accordlyg.
+Afterwards, you should update this `README.md` file's Usage and Licensing information accordingly, and you should update the LICENSE files in this repo accordingly.

 ### Development